Category: New South Wales

 A: He won a prawns medal!

-At 27 metres tall and weighing 40 tonnes, the krill-iant construction was designed to be 30,000 times the size of a normal shrimp.
+At nine metres tall and weighing 40 tonnes, the krill-iant construction was designed to be 30,000 times the size of a normal shrimp.
 He was a hit with holidaymakers, who lined up to explore his splendid insides, which held a museum dedicated to Ballina’s seafood industry, and allowed his friends to peer out his perspex eyeballs.
 The good times looked like they’d last forever but, tragically, disaster was on the horizon.

 The Prawn’s service station was shuttered in 2010, leaving him trapped and alone, with his fans no longer to explore his sprawling innards.
 His paint faded badly and he started to rot away, leading some closed-minded people to call him an eyesore.
 It was a bad time for giant shrimp, with the other Big Prawn falling into disrepair at the same time.